What is Probate?

 Stage 3 – Paying inheritance tax

-If there is any inheritance tax to pay then this must be done right away (or, in the very least contact HMRC if there is a problem in paying the bill).
+If there is any inheritance tax to pay then this must be done right away (or, in the very least, contact HMRC if there is a problem in paying the bill).

-Stage 4 – Other debts
+Stage 4 – Settling other debts

-If the estate does not have enough assets to cover the debts, then some creditors will be left short, but there is no requirement on any of the heirs, the executor of the will, or any other person to cover these debts and they will be cleaned once the process of probate is complete.
+If the estate does not have enough assets to cover the outstanding debts, then some creditors will be left short, but there is no requirement on any of the heirs, the executor of the will, or any other person to cover these debts and they will be cleared once the process of probate is complete.

 Stage 5 – Dividing the estate

-The final stage of probate is to divide the assets to the heirs as directed in the will.
-Once completed, the process of probate is finished.
+Once stages one to four have been completed, the final stage of probate is to distribute the assets to the beneficiaries as directed in the deceased's will.

 What are intestacy rules?
 When is probate not required?

 Do I need probate for a small estate?

 What is the probate time limit?

-There is no limit set on applying for probate itself, however, any inheritance tax must be paid within six months of the death and this may have an effect on the timescale for applying for probate.
+There is no limit set on applying for probate itself, but any inheritance tax must be paid within six months of the death and this may have an effect on the timescale for applying for probate.